Boltzmann Sampling by Diabatic Quantum Annealing: Abstract

 \section{Abstract}

-Boltzmann sampling plays a key role in numerous algorithms, including those in machine learning.
-While quantum annealers have been explored as fast Boltzmann samplers, their reliance on environmental noise limits control over the effective temperature, introducing uncertainties in the sampling process.
-As an alternative, we propose diabatic quantum annealing---a faster, purely unitary process---as a controllable Boltzmann sampler, where the effective temperature is tuned via the annealing rate.
-Using infinite-range and two-dimensional ferromagnetic Ising models, we show that this approach enables rapid and accurate sampling in the high-temperature regime, with errors remaining bounded in the paramagnetic phase, regardless of system size.
+Boltzmann sampling is a central component of many computational frameworks, including numerous algorithms in machine learning.
+Although quantum annealers have been investigated as potential fast Boltzmann samplers, their dependence on environmental noise makes precise control of the effective temperature difficult, introducing uncertainty into the sampling process.
+As an alternative, we propose diabatic quantum annealing---a faster, purely unitary process---as a controllable Boltzmann sampler in which the effective temperature is determined by the annealing rate.
+Using the ferromagnetic Ising model and the Sherrington--Kirkpatrick model as test cases, we demonstrate that this method achieves rapid and accurate sampling in the high-temperature regime.